 When is the release date for the ID Buzz Cargo?

-Volkswagen have revealed that you could get an ID Buzz Cargo as early as 2022.
+Volkswagen has revealed that you could get an ID Buzz Cargo as early as 2022.

 In the summer we shed light on the ground-breaking Volkswagen ID Buzz, that’s set to revolutionise campervans of the future.
-But now, just over a year later Volkswagen have ditched the flower power, and revealed their latest addition to the green fuelled family, the ID Buzz’s younger, hardworking sibling; the ID Buzz Cargo.
-Just recently, the vehicle was showcased in Los Angeles, but In Septemer the IAA Commercial Vehicles Exhibition showcased a range of vehicles, and it was Volkswagen who stole the show as they revealed their innovative commercial adaptation of the classic Transporter.
+But now, just over a year later Volkswagen has ditched the flower power and revealed their latest addition to the green fuelled family, the ID Buzz’s younger, hardworking sibling; the ID Buzz Cargo.
+Just recently, the vehicle was showcased in Los Angeles, but in September the IAA Commercial Vehicles Exhibition showcased a range of vehicles, and it was Volkswagen who stole the show as they revealed their innovative commercial adaptation of the classic Transporter.
 Volkswagen also revealed that the Buzz cargo could be released as early as 2022.
 Although this is a concept vehicle, so the road-worthy model could be slightly less extravagant.